pathway.io.kafka package

 Bob,dog

-This way, we acquire a table which looks as follows:
+This way, you get a table which looks as follows:

 JSON version:

-For the JSON connector, we can send these two messages:
+For the JSON connector, you can send these two messages:

 {"owner": "Alice", "pet": "cat"}{"owner": "Bob", "pet": "dog"}

-This way, we acquire a table which looks as follows:
+This way, you get a table which looks as follows:

 Write a table to a given topic on a Kafka instance.